iambrainstorming/iambrainstorming.github.io/src/chapters/what-will-a-boycott-of-the-national-currency-give-us.md

+# What will a boycott of the national currency give us?

+## date: "2022-10-16"

 ---
-title: "What will a boycott of the national currency give us?"
-date: "2022-10-16"
 categories:

 - "blockchain"
 - "cryptocurrency"
 - "democracy"
 - "economics"

 ---

 When India was under British rule, Gandhi started a movement to quit British goods and use Swadeshi products to help the country's people become self-sufficient.
 The movement aided in breaking free from British control and achieving independence.